openstack/manila-image-elements/README.rst

     tox -e buildimage

-On completion, an Ubuntu minimal image with NFS will be available for use.
+On completion, an Ubuntu minimal image with NFS+CIFS will be available for use.

 Non-default image using tox
 ---------------------------